Yosef-Ali/nextjs-firebase-auth-fsce/README.md

    cp .env.example .env.local
    ```

-4. Update the `.env.local` with your Firebase configuration.
+4. Update the `.env.local` with your Firebase configuration and email credentials (see [Node.js Email Setup](docs/nodejs-email-setup.md) for details).

 5. Run the development server:
    ```bash